What makes Kingdom Harvest special?

 Whole Spectrum CBD extract is far different from Full Spectrum.
 In the Whole Spectrum process there are two methods of extraction; one utilizes heat and the other utilizes a cold press method.
 Heat naturally breaks down various forms of matter, especially a plant, and while some of the nutrients remain, some are simply destroyed.
 Because of this loss of nutritional value, Whole Spectrum Extraction, was created.
 In addition to standard heat extraction, processors take additional flower and utilize cold to extract nutrients.
 So a Whole Spectrum Extract process seeks to extract not only the valuable CBD from the flower but every other good component (spectrum) of the flower.

-In the ever growing world of CBD/Hemp identification of products which have been extracted by way of the Whole Spectrum method is essential.
+In the ever-growing world of CBD/Hemp identification of products that have been extracted by way of the Whole Spectrum method is essential.
 This provides assurance to the consumer that the extracted product has been carefully crafted to afford maximum benefit.
 Know the difference between Hemp Seed Oil aka Hemp Oil and know the difference between Isolates and Full Spectrum products.

 The Kingdom Harvest Difference